 The Alumni Leadership Council of Hebrew Union College – Jewish Institute of Religion was formed in the 1994 - 1995 academic year.
-Representatives of the Schools of Graduate Studies, Jewish Communal Service, Rabbinic Studies, Sacred Music, and the Rhea Hirsch School of Education served on the Council.
-In 2003 the Council added seats for representatives of the New York School of Education.
-The Council’s mission from its inception until today is to foster a mutually supportive and collaborative relationship between the College-Institute and its alumni.
+Representatives of the Alumni Associations of the Schools of Graduate Studies, Jewish Communal Service, Rabbinic Studies, Sacred Music, and the Rhea Hirsch School of Education served on the Council.
+In 2003 the Council added seats for representatives of the New York School of Education, and later for representatives of the Executive Masters in Education program.